15 Intriguing Facts About Walt Disney

 Walt was just 16 when he left school to join the Red Cross Ambulance Corps, wanting to do his part in World War I. But because he was just shy of the minimum age requirement of 17, he forged a different date on his birth certificate.
 Disney didn’t see much action, however.
 He was sent to France in late 1918, not long after the armistice was signed that ended the fighting.
 He still helped where he could, driving Red Cross officials and performing other tasks, before he was discharged in 1919.

-3. He almost sold vacuum cleaners for a living.
+3. Walt Disney almost sold vacuum cleaners for a living.

 In 1923, Walt joined his older brother Roy in L.A. to pursue a career in animation.
 Roy had been selling vacuum cleaners door-to-door to make ends meet and encouraged Walt do the same.
 Walt considered it, but before he could get sucked in by a Kirbyesque scheme, he got a call from a company in New York that wanted him to make shorts for them.

-4. Mickey Mouse wasn’t his first big creation.
+4. Mickey Mouse wasn’t Walt Disney's first big creation.

 In 1927, Universal asked Walt and his chief animator Ub Iwerks to create a cartoon character for them; the result was Oswald the Lucky Rabbit.
 Oswald was a huge hit, complete with robust merchandising.
 With this success under his belt, in 1928, Disney went to New York to renegotiate his contract with producer Charles Mintz.
 Mintz, however, countered with a different deal: He wanted to cut the budget.
 And to add salt to the wound, Mintz had been working backdoor deals to hire Disney’s animators out from under him.
 In the end, Universal ended up with the rights to Oswald, and Disney left New York feeling as if he had lost almost everything.
 But it all worked out in the end—on the train ride back to California, Disney sketched a character that would eclipse Oswald in popularity: Mickey Mouse.